Contact Us 1-800-596-4880

 Clustering enabled

-• Application might experience some queue latency.
+• The application can experience some queue latency.

 • If the data center in which your replica operates experiences an outage, CloudHub 2.0 automatically migrates your application to another availability zone.
-You might experience downtime during the migration; however, your queues ensure zero message loss.
+You can experience downtime during the migration; however, your queues ensure zero message loss.

 You have a high-stakes process for which you need to protect against message loss, avoid any chance of service interruption, and handle large processing loads.